-- 1. the Participant must report individual right-of-use assets and lease liabilities in the "Leases" section of the capital liquidity return (section BSD-LEA) even if it reports right-of-use assets under plant, property and equipment in its internal accounts.
-The Participant should not include any right-of-use asset under the property, plant and equipment line in the "Balance Sheet" (BAL) section of the capital liquidity return; - 2. the Participant must report the sum of the positive net amounts of individual right-of-use assets and their corresponding lease liabilities as an "Other Prescribed Asset" in the "Liquid Capital" section of the capital liquidity return (section CAP), i.e right-of-use assets cannot be aggregated and then offset with the aggregate of lease liabilities; and - 3. the amount reported as an "Other Prescribed Asset" in the "Liquid Capital" section of the capital liquidity return cannot be less than zero.
+- 1. the Participant must select "Yes" to the question "Does the participant have any leases?" in the Return Profile section at the start of the capital liquidity return; - 2. the Participant must report individual right-of-use assets and lease liabilities in the LEA-Leases section of the capital liquidity return even if it reports right-of-use assets under plant, property and equipment in its internal accounts.
+The Participant should not include any right-of-use asset under the property, plant and equipment line in the Balance Sheet section of the capital liquidity return.
+Each lease must be reported in a separate row in the LEA-Leases section of the return; and - 3. the sum of the positive net amounts of individual right-of-use assets and their corresponding lease liabilities will automatically flow through to the "Prescribed assets net ROU assets" line in the "Liquid Capital Calculation" table of the Capital Summary section of the capital liquidity return.